godwinnwalozie/godwinnwalozie/README.md

-# Hi, I'm Godwin!
-My friends call me Mazi👋 😎
+# Hi, I'm Godwin!    but my friends call me Mazi👋 😎

 ## 🚀 About Me
 Data - driven , detailed oriented, voracious learner, a knack for numbers, tech savvy, change champion and a business leader.